Do you want to contribute to our work?

 send us a message and keep in touch

-In March 2017, African asylum seekers founded and registered African Students Organization in Israel (ASO) as an Israeli NGO.
-The organization initiates and manages multiple educational and support projects for a range of ages and specific needs including elementary and high school youth, post-secondary students, and adults seeking vocational training.
-ASO offers professional development opportunities, scholarships, emergency food and infants’ supplies, as well as management tools for leaders of 22 African communities.
-Teen Mentor Project is our newest educational project.
+In March 2017, African asylum seekers founded and registered the African Students Organization in Israel (ASO) as an Israeli NGO.
+The organization initiates and manages multiple educational and support projects catering to a wide range of ages and specific needs, including elementary and high school youth, post-secondary students, and adults seeking vocational training.
+ASO offers professional development opportunities and scholarships, the Teen Mentor Project is our newest educational initiative.
+We also

-Refugees and asylum seekers have fled wars, persecution, and violence in their countries and have sought sanctuary to apply for asylum: the right to be recognized as refugees and receive legal protection and material assistance.
-Today, nearly 35,000 African asylum seekers in Israel face daunting challenges including poverty, discrimination, and low social status.
-Israel issues most asylum seekers a 2(a)5 conditional release visa that only grants applicants the right to remain in Israel though deportation orders hang over them.
-Today, fewer than one percent attend college, and more than 95% lack legal status.
-The steady insecurity makes finding sustainable employment incredibly difficult, often leading to poverty.
-An untenable situation for people who have already suffered so much.
-Meanwhile, children are falling behind in schools that are inadequately prepared and equipped to serve them.
+Refugees and asylum seekers have fled wars, persecution, and violence in their countries and sought sanctuary to apply for asylum: the right to be recognized as refugees and receive legal protection and material assistance.
+Today, nearly 30,000 African asylum seekers in Israel face daunting challenges, including poverty, discrimination, and low social status.
+Israel issues most asylum seekers a 2(a)5 conditional release visa, which only grants applicants the right to remain in Israel, though deportation orders loom over them.
+Currently, fewer than one percent attend college, and more than 95% lack legal

 In 2009, Adam Bashar was studying at the Interdisciplinary Center (IDC) Herzliya when the African asylum seeker from Sudan-Darfur met Joey Low.
 An American entrepreneur and philanthropist, Joey had established the NGO “Israel at Heart” to support Ethiopian-Israeli students at IDC.
 When Adam told Joey of his journey to Israel, Joey immediately thought about own mother who had been a refugee in Europe seeking asylum in many countries.
 After many years, she immigrated to the USA where Joey was born.